UnderTheLKW/poke-net/README.md

 ---

+## 📊 `PokemonOverallChart` Component

+The `PokemonOverallChart` component renders a **line chart** that visualizes how a given Pokémon's stat (like HP, Attack, or Speed) compares to all other Pokémon.
+It uses `recharts` to show the distribution of stat values and highlights the selected Pokémon’s value.

+---

+## 📈 `PokemonStat` Component

+The `PokemonStat` component displays a single Pokémon stat (e.g., HP, Attack, Speed) and reveals a comparison chart when clicked.
+It allows users to understand how the selected Pokémon compares to others in the same stat category.

+---

 ## 🔍 Pokémon Detail Page

 This route displays full details about a single Pokémon, including its image, types, stats, abilities, measurements, chart and evolution chain.
 It also features audio playback of the Pokémon's cry.